gvrangan/gvrangan.github.io/deploy_openstack_odl_for_csit.md

   At the time of creating this text, latest can be found here [CentOS 7.4](http://mirrors.kernel.org/centos/7.4.1708/)

-* Ensure that one common sudo capable username/password can login to all VM's.
+* Ensure that one common sudo capable username/password can login to all VM's. i.e login with the same username/password combination is possible in all VM's.

 * Ensure that SELINUX is disabled in all nodes.
    ```